chefpkj/Spotify/README.md

 # Spotify
 Spotify but better!!
-(It's a spotify clone with some customisations)
+(Basically it's a spotify clone with some customisations.)